 Shane Colman is a teacher by day and live music enthusiast by night, soaking up the incredible musical gumbo of New Orleans as often as he can.
 Shane also writes for Live Music Blog, a content partner of Nola Vie, where he focuses primarily on rock shows in the Crescent City.
 Look for him at the next show you attend and he'll probably share some completely useless bit of information about the session xylophone player who appeared on the band's import-only EP.

 Native New Orleans food writer Scott Gold, author of The Shameless Carnivore and a blog by the same name, has written for Gourmet, Edible Brooklyn, The Faster Times, and other publications.
-His Food Porn Friday column for NolaVie offers a weekly mouth-watering photo designed to start culinary conversations in the Big Easy.
-Catch his weekly food column for The Advocate here.
+His Food Porn Friday column for NolaVie offers a mouth-watering photo designed to start culinary conversations in the Big Easy.
+Catch his weekly food reviews and culinary articles in Gambit.
 Email him at firstname.lastname@example.org.

 Jason Kruppa is a New Orleans-based photographer specializing in portraiture and fine art, with extensive experience in photojournalism, fashion and commercial work.
 His photos have been published in a variety of settings, from Town & Country and Travel & Leisure to The Times-Picayune and Scene Magazine.
 He served as photo editor on the biography LENNON: The Man, The Myth, The Music, published by Hyperion Press, and curated exhibits for the Louisiana Supreme Court from 2006-2011.
 He is also a Getty Images contributor.